gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * the permission set ("Tperm") is specialized to a CBOR unsigned integer with value R, specifying the role(s) that the client wishes to take in the group (REQ2).
 The value R is computed as follows:

-   - each role in the permission set is converted into to the corresponding numeric identifier X from the "Value" column of the table in {{fig-role-values}}.
+   - each role in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the table in {{fig-role-values}}.

    - the set of N numbers is converted into the single value R, by taking each numeric identifier X_1, X_2, ..., X_N to the power of two, and then computing the inclusive OR of the binary representations of all the power values.

 ~~~~~~~~~~~